jacksontj/dagyr/README.md

     - what to do with invalid return type (how to handle the error)-- abort DAG?
     - support `null` as a valid outlet? (meaning end execution)
     - where does the namespace start (state. or request.)
+        -- change from `state` to `context` and state can be one of the values this way things can access "config" (which they aren't supposed to mutate) to allow for lookaside tables etc.

 # notes:
     - fragments can have default values